 As the days get cooler and thoughts turn to the holidays, it is important to welcome friends and family with warm wishes and a bit of sparkle.
 Decorate outdoors to make the most impact when people come to your home to celebrate.

-Imagine your family and friends pulling up to a house illuminated with candle hurricanes, evergreen topiaries flanking the doorway, greenery, and berries cascading from window boxes, and the perfect boxwood wreath hanging center stage.
+Imagine your family and friends pulling up to a house illuminated with candle hurricanes, evergreen topiaries flanking the doorway, antique garden furniture, greenery, and berries cascading from window boxes, and the perfect boxwood wreath hanging center stage.

 Mixed planters are one of the best ways for any gardener to celebrate the holiday season and create a dramatic impact with little effort.
 Picking the ideal container can be as simple as a terracotta pot or as elaborate as a Georgian cast iron urn.
 Pick evergreen and flowering plant material that will take you through the holidays and into the winter season.
 Combinations of boxwoods and ivy give a formal look to rival any southern estate.
 Narrow-shaped evergreens such as sky pencil hollies or golden Italian cypress under-planted with white pansies provide a snowy feel on even the warmest winter days.
 For an extra bit of sparkle and a touch of whimsy, you can add shatterproof ornaments of any color mixed in around the base of your planters.